pyHPC/pyhpc.github.com/content/pages/sc20/inclusivity_statement.md

 URL: inclusivity_statement
 Save_as: inclusivity_statement/index.html

-The PyHPC organizers are committed to inclusivity and accessibility:
+PyHPC is committed to inclusivity and accessibility

 * We will endeavour to ensure all workshop committees are diverse and inclusive
 * We will seek guidance on inclusivity and accessiblity best practices